oernster/3D-printing-info/guides/setup-sounds-wavs-klipper.md

 ## 3) Create a shell command similar to my shell command here: https://github.com/oernster/3D-printing-info/blob/main/printers/voronTrident350/print_start.sh

 NOTE: aplay and alsamixer are not required for bookworm distros of raspbian.
-HOWEVER, you need to add the following lines to /etc/asounds.conf:
+HOWEVER, you need to add the following lines to /etc/asounds.conf, e.g. by sending the command sudo nano /etc/asounds.conf, then paste in and Ctrl X and y to exit.

 defaults.ctl.card 0